-\paragraph{Directly diagonalizable transfer matrices.} One separate point is the case of the directly diagonalizable transfer matrices, i.e when it is possible by a direct operation to solve the eigen-problem of the transfer matrix $\tau(u)=U_u \tau(u)^d U_u^{-1}$, where $\tau(u)^d $ is the diagonal operator, and $U$ is an unitary operator.
-This can be happened, e.g., when the model can be described by the free particles, as the periodic quadratic action is easy to diagonalize in the Fourier transformation basis.
+\paragraph{Directly diagonalizable transfer matrices.} One separate point is the case of the directly diagonalizable transfer matrices, i.e when it is possible by a direct operation to solve the eigen-problem of the transfer matrix: $\tau(u)=U_u \tau(u)^d U_u^{-1}$, so that $\tau(u)^d $ is a diagonal operator, and $U$ is an unitary operator.
+This happens, e.g., when the model can be described by free particles (the periodic quadratic action is easy to diagonalize in the Fourier transformation basis).
 Does this necessarily mean, that the transfer matrices with different spectral parameters must commute for such integrable models?
 Symbolically, let us write the relation \bea[\tau(u),\tau(v)]=[U_u \tau(u)^d U_u^{-1},U_v \tau(v)^d U_v^{-1}]\Rightarrow [\tau(u)^d,\tau(v)^d]=0, \quad {\textrm{if}}\qquad U_u=U_{(u,v)}^d U_v. \ena here the operator $U_{(u,v)}^d $ is a spectral-parameter dependent diagonal operator.
 This also can be read as \be U_u=U_u^d U_{0},\ee where $U_{0}$ is a constant unitary matrix, $U_u^d=U_{(u,0)}^d$.
 It will be a sufficient condition for the commutation of the transfer matrices with different parameters.